TheHomeschoolingCompany Curriculum About Compare Pricing Placement Blog

 Before committing to K12 Inc / Stride Learning, simulate one normal school week.
 Put parent setup time, student lesson time, grading, tech support, activities, transportation, and recordkeeping into the same calendar.
 If the plan only works when nothing interrupts it, the curriculum is not actually flexible enough for most homeschool families.

-Save the result of that simulation as a fit record: what the student completed, where the parent had to intervene, which evidence was produced automatically, and what still required manual reconstruction.
+Save the result of that simulation as a fit record: what the student completed, where the parent had to intervene, which evidence the system preserved, and what still required manual reconstruction.
 That record makes the K12 Inc / Stride Learning decision concrete instead of relying on a brochure-level impression.

 Signals K12 Inc / Stride Learning May Not Fit